 How To Remove a Theme From your Online store

-As much as you can upload a theme on your online store, you can also remove any unwanted theme from your archive.
+As much as you can upload a theme to your online store, you can also remove any theme from your archive.
 Removing a theme can be done on your “Theme” page on the Shopify admin.

-Removing of themes can be done when you have already reached the maximum of 20 themes, and you want to create space for more themes.
+Removing themes can be done when you have already reached the maximum of 20 themes and you want to create space for more themes.

 How to update your themes

 One of the beauties of technology is that sometimes more advanced research leads to the release of newer versions of a system or application, thereby improving some aspects of the system.
-This makes the designers release a new and updated version of the system.
+This makes the developers release a new and updated version of the theme.

-An updated version of themes are presented periodically thereby improving certain features of the theme sometimes if you haven’t altered the codes on your theme or installed applications that have altered the settings and codes of your theme, then such theme can automatically update itself if new versions of the theme are released.
+An updated version of themes is presented periodically, thereby improving certain features of the theme; sometimes, if you haven’t altered the codes on your theme or installed applications that have altered the settings and codes of your theme, then such theme can automatically update itself if new versions of the theme are released.

-But if any code of your theme has been altered, then your theme won’t update automatically.
+But if any code of your theme has been altered, your theme won’t update automatically.

-You can also have access to the most updated version of all the themes in your store.
+You can also access the most updated version of all the themes in your store.
 This can be found in the “Theme Store.”
-An advantage of purchasing a theme from the “Theme Store” unlike buying a theme from a third party theme store, the theme you purchased from the Shopify theme store will be updated for free.
+An advantage of purchasing a theme from the “Theme Store” unlike buying a theme from a third-party theme store, the theme you purchased from the Shopify theme store will be updated for free.

-Meanwhile, you will need to contact your designer for an updated theme if you purchase from a third party.
+Meanwhile, you will need to contact the theme developer for an updated theme if you purchase from a third party.

 How to add an updated version of your theme to your Shopify Store

-One of the attributes of the updating of theme versions on Shopify is that, when you manually add an updated version of a theme, automatically a second version of the theme will be added to your online store, and this will make the new version to be in a state of default without any of your modifications or customizations.
+One of the attributes of the updating of theme versions on Shopify is that when you manually add an updated version of a theme, automatically, a second version of the theme will be added to your online store, and this will make the new version be in a state of default without any of your modifications or customizations.

-To add an updated version of your theme on your Shopify store, firstly create a duplicate of your existing theme.
+To add an updated theme version to your Shopify store, create a duplicate of your existing theme.